botpress/readme/docs/INTEGRATIONS/using-integrations/webhook.md

 <br />

-# Sending data to your Webhook from Javascript
+# Sending data to your Webhook from JavaScript

-You can make requests to your webhook from any environment that supports HTTP requests, such as a Node.js app, a React app, a Javascript script running in the browser, a Zapier zap, a curl script, etc.
+You can make requests to your webhook from any environment that supports HTTP requests, such as a Node.js app, a React app, a JavaScript script running in the browser, a Zapier zap, a curl script, etc.

 This code example uses the Axios library to make a POST request to the Webhook URL, in a simulated Node.js app.